by Doug Boebinger, MS, PMP®, PMTA-CTP

 We need to look at this as being the “next normal.”

-After a Black Swan-like event (a topic for another newsletter), the world changes.
+After a Black Swan-like event, the world changes.
 The world figures out the next normal and how to operate in it.
 And the world moves on.
 We saw this after the 9/11 attacks.
 We saw this after the financial collapse of 2008.
 And we will see it in this post-2020 world.

 In a Harvard Business Review article titled “How to Prepare Your Virtual Teams for the Long Haul” by Mark Mortensen and Constance Noonan Hadley, they discuss what is needed to move into this next normal.

 The authors cite that 76% of executives report having difficulty feeling connected to their teammates, with cited reasons ranging from perceived differences in personality to the strain of working across time zones.
 The executives reported a lack of clarity about their team’s role in the leadership agenda, fading interpersonal connections due to remote work, low motivation, and overwhelming workloads.